 Prithvi – Indian Infused Restaurant Du Jour / के क्षण

-Please note that Prithvi is now firmly established in new premises at 38 The Park, part of the Lucky Onion Group (The Tavern/131 etc).
+Please note that Prithvi Cheltenham is now in new premises at 38 The Park, part of the Lucky Onion Group (The Tavern/131 etc).
 Prithvi is its own thing though, not a hotel restaurant.

 You’re unlikely to eat at Prithvi in a spontaneous, spur of the moment way.
 The restaurant currently rides a crest as one of the most booked-ahead restaurants in Cheltenham.
 It’s No.1 on Cr*pAdvisor too.
 For that reason, it’s taken us a while to get a table there, planning ahead not being our strong suit.